Atlantic 10 men's basketball tournament

 The Atlantic 10 Conference men's basketball tournament is the conference championship tournament in men's basketball for the Atlantic 10 Conference (A-10).
-The tournament has been held every year since 1977.
+The tournament has been held every year since 1977, where it was originally known as the Eastern 8 Conference men's basketball tournament from its inception until 1983.
 It is a single-elimination tournament, and seeding is based on regular season records.
 The winner, declared conference champion, receives the conference's automatic bid to the NCAA men's basketball tournament.